 - kosher salt

-- 1 yellow onion (I used a red one), finely diced
+- 1 yellow onion finely diced (I used a red one)

 - kosher salt

-- 1 tbsp soy sauce or tamari, or to taste
+- 1 tbsp soy sauce, tamari, or coconut aminos to taste

-- In a large skillet over medium high heat, warm the canola oil.
+n a large skillet over medium high heat, warm the olive oil.
 Add the onion and garlic and sprinkle with a large pinch of salt.